PeterM5/TypingTrainer/README.md

 # TypingTrainer
-This is little console program that can help you get better at typing!
+This is little console program that helps you get better at typing!